Complication (horology): Grand(e) complications

-The Franck Muller Aeternitas Mega 4 is the world's most complicated wristwatch.
-It has 36 complications, 25 of them visible, 1,483 components and 1,000-year calendar.

 Blancpain is famous for being the creator of one of the most complicated mechanical watches ever made, the Blancpain 1735, which is a true grand complication (Tourbillon, minute repeater, perpetual calendar, split chrono), a limited edition of 30 pieces only, production of just one piece per year.

 The Hybris Mechanica Grande Sonnerie is the world's second most complicated wristwatch.
 Powered by the Jaeger LeCoultre Calibre 182 movement, with 27 complications and over 1,300 parts.
 The movement is housed in a 44 by 15 mm 18 karat white gold case.